 Instead the Liberal Democrats have ended as a party not much different from Labour in outlook, but which for reasons of history, demography and current local strength holds the ‘main alternative to the Tories’ franchise in certain constituencies, enabling it to win seats when the Tories are at a low ebb.

 All of which, to get back to the Orange Book, suggests to me that ideological and intellectual disputations count for very little in determining the party’s electoral fortunes.
 We struggle to obtain much media coverage anyway or to get any detailed understanding of our policies.
 So it seems to be enough for the Liberal Democrats to appear a bit like Labour but a little less tribal or political to that we appear a safe alternative to vote for and can boost our parliamentary representation in a bad Tory year.
-All of which is fine but as a political raison d’ĂȘtre hardly inspiring
+Which is fine but as a political raison d’ĂȘtre hardly inspiring.

 While there are a few different reasons I give for joining the then Liberal party back in 1985, one is being inspired by a Jo Grimond article in which he argued that while the free market was more successful than socialism at delivering economic growth, it produced unequal outcomes and the challenge for Liberalism was to find ways of redressing that balance.
 Which sounded like something I could sign up to and so I joined the Liberals hoping to find a lively intellectual debate going on about this.